manurana26770/quiet-hours-scheduler/README.md

 3. **Deploy**:
    - Vercel will automatically deploy on every push to main branch
-   - CRON jobs will be automatically configured
+   - Set up external CRON service (see CRON-SETUP-GUIDE.md)

 ### Environment Variables for Production